Jacqueline

 Mini Pizzelle Maker – Non-stick Piccolo Pizzelle Baker Press

-This is another reasonably priced pizzelle maker that you can get from Amazon, costing less than $40 as well; the Piccolo Pizzelle press makes 4 mini pizzelles at a time, which is a plus since a lot of pizzelle makers only do two at a time.
+This is another reasonably priced pizzelle maker that you can get from Amazon, costing less than $40 as well; the Piccolo Pizzelle press makes four mini pizzelles at a time, which is a plus since a lot of pizzelle makers only do two at a time.

 Pros